KTH/devops-course/contributions/presentation/week3/johham-sestak/README.md

 * Matej Sestak, sestak@kth.se, Github: sestys

 ## Topic
-The idea is that the presentation will outline MLOPS, its difference from DevOps, its history, use cases, and some of the barriers of entry.
+The idea is that the presentation will outline MLOPS, its difference from DevOps, its history, best practice.

 ## Slides
 To be created